MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 ## Licensing

 Users must have a Teams Phone and a Teams Premium license to use Queues app.
+Once a user is licensed for Teams Premium, it can take up to 48 hours for Queues app to be available in the Teams client.

 For more information on Teams Phone, see [What is Teams Phone](what-is-phone-system-in-office-365.md).
 For more information on Teams Premium, see [Microsoft Teams Premium – Overview for admins](enhanced-teams-experience.md) and [Teams Premium licensing](teams-add-on-licensing/licensing-enhance-teams.md).

 ## Configure authorized users for Queues app